DjLinkIOT/AndroidTeamRules/README.md

-# AndroidTeamRules
+# TeamRules
-The rules for Android Team developing
+The rules for developing Team